Master of Arts Program

 A unique opportunity for all MA students is the Bard Travel Program.
 Students in good standing who have satisfied the language requirement are eligible to attend an intensive study trip under the direction of a BGC faculty member.
 The trip takes place in the late spring and is led by the professor then teaching the Survey of the Decorative Arts, Design History, and Material Culture.
 The BGC covers airfare, lodging, entrance fees, and ground transportation.
 In past years, students have traveled to England, Scotland, Italy, Germany, France, China, Japan, Holland, Sweden, Finland, and Spain for a unique series of visits to museums, private homes, and collections.
 Students keep a log and make a presentation while abroad.
 Details of the Bard Travel Program, including the scheduled time of the trip, are subject to change.
 Please consult the Academic Programs Office for up-to-date details.

 BGC Exchange Programs

 In 2009 the Bard Graduate Center launched student exchange programs with two overseas partner institutions: the Royal College of Art/V&A Program in Design History and the Kunstgeschichtliches Seminar (Art History Department) of Humboldt University in Berlin.
 Each institution will run a competition to select a single student to spend up to a term in external residence.
 Credits will be awarded via the home institution.
-The BGC student, either an MA or PhD candidate, will be chosen in May of the previous year and will arrive in time for the beginning of the overseas term.
 He or she will have access to the resources of the local institution and be expected to fulfill all local requirements.
 Additional international partnerships are being created.